outhordev/docspace/docs/getting-started/03-site-config.md

 > [!NOTE]
 > Numeric prefixes are always used for ordering regardless of these settings.
 These options only affect how the URL slug is generated.

-## Landing Page Theme
+## Default Theme

-The `homeTheme` setting controls the visual style of the landing page independently of any space theme.
+The `defaultTheme` setting controls the visual style of the landing page, the 404 page, and any other standalone pages.
 Use any theme name from `themes/`, or the built-in `'dark'` / `'light'`.

 > [!TIP]
-> The `homeGradient` overlays on top of the theme.
+> The `defaultGradient` overlays on top of the theme.
 Set it to an empty string `''` if you want the theme's default `base-100` background instead.